10 things to know about Walker Evans

 In 1935 Evans took an assignment with the US Federal Agency’s Resettlement Administration, which relocated families affected by the economic depression.

 As the worst years of the Depression hit — causing 25 per cent unemployment, the closure of some 5,000 banks and the migration of hundreds of thousands of Americans to shantytowns — Evans spent two months in West Virginia and Pennsylvania.
-The above photograph of declining steel mills is just one of the many affecting images Evans captured in these dark years.
+Houses and Steel Mills, Bethlehem, Pennsylvania, 1935 is just one of the many affecting images Evans captured in these dark years.

 After two more years with the US government, Evans was asked to exhibit his images at MoMA in New York, in what would be their first-ever show dedicated to a single photographer.

 Evans’ work had been included in four group exhibitions at MoMA since 1933, but it was the 1938 show Walker Evans: American Photographs that catapulted him to fame.
 His crystal-clear images of roadside attractions, storefronts and factory towns, and the faces of cotton farmers, coal miners and war veterans, defined a new up-close and personal style of documentary photography.
 The MoMA published show catalogue remains for many artists the benchmark photography monograph.

 ‘The exhibition and book presented images from Evans’ various projects out of their original contexts, and without textual explanations — a radical concept for the time,’ explains Darius Himes, Christie’s International Head of Photographs.

 Evans witnessed the beginnings of automobile culture, the advertising boom and the rise of the financial industries.
 Having seen America at its worst, he became perfectly placed to also follow its rise to world superpower.